ztaylor54/CTF/sctf/Fibonacci Not.md

 ```

 ##Solution
-This is a crazy twist on a normal [Fibonacci Sequence](https://en.wikipedia.org/wiki/Fibonacci_number).
+This is a crazy twist on the [Fibonacci Sequence](https://en.wikipedia.org/wiki/Fibonacci_number).

 Here is a breakdown of a ***normal*** sequence:
 The formula,